AUGMXNT/llm-tracker.info-vault/_TOORG/DeepSeek-V3 and DeepSeek-R1.md

 I would strongly under-index any analysis that failed to take this into account.
 It's worth noting that from a logical perspective, DeepSeek's success should help drive additional GPU demand:
 - Nvidia GPUs used for all training
 - Model made available means that

+# Technical